Young woman wearing a leopard print headscarf outdoors with blurred background.

 However, fame came at a steep price.
 The Taliban soon issued life threats, and in 2012, Malala was shot in the head by a Taliban gunman while aboard a school bus.
 Remarkably, she survived but was forced to seek refuge in England, where she lived in exile due to a fatwa against her.

 Following her recovery, Yousafzai emerged as an even more prominent champion for educational rights.
-Stationed in Birmingham, she joined forces with Shiza Shahid to establish the Malala Fund, a non-profit organization dedicated to this cause.
+Stationed in Birmingham, she joined forces with Shiza Shahid to establish the Malala Fund, a non-profit organisation dedicated to this cause.
 In 2013, she collaborated on the well-known book I Am Malala, which skyrocketed to international bestseller status.
-The same year, she was honored with the Sakharov Prize, and in 2014, she jointly received the Nobel Peace Prize alongside Kailash Satyarthi from India, making her the youngest Nobel laureate at just 17 years old.
+The same year, she was honoured with the Sakharov Prize, and in 2014, she jointly received the Nobel Peace Prize alongside Kailash Satyarthi from India, making her the youngest Nobel laureate at just 17 years old.
 In 2015, she became the focus of the Oscar-shortlisted documentary He Named Me Malala.
 Time magazine recognized her influence by listing her among the world's most impactful people in their 2013, 2014, and 2015 editions.
 Additionally, in 2017, she was granted honorary Canadian citizenship and made history as the youngest individual to address the House of Commons in Canada.

 Extremists have shown what frightens them most.
 A girl with a book